Olive Oil Mashed Potatoes

 Notes

-• The potatoes can be made in advance and stored in a resealable container in the refrigerator for up to 3 days.
-To reheat, use a saucepan with some milk over low, stirring until warmed.
+• The mashed potatoes can be made in advance and stored in a resealable container in the refrigerator for up to 3 days.
+Reheat gently in a saucepan with a splash of milk over low heat, stirring until warmed through and creamy again.

 Nutrition